This post may contain affiliate links which give me a small commission at no extra charge to you.

 Poor muscle tone and weak neck strength increases the likelihood of an infant developing flat spots.

-Read why from a pediatric occupational therapist in this post.
+Read why from a pediatric occupational therapist’s post: What’s wrong with baby holding devices!

 5. Watch Your Baby’s Head Position During Sleep